 Sandy was certainly wrestling professionally by January, 1945, when we find him at Belle Vue, Manchester, wrestling Tony Baer.
-Promoters capitalised on his credentials as an international rugby player and Sandy was matched againsr the top men from the very beginning.
-He simultateneously began a two and a half year stint as an unbeaten masked man, making him a busy worker with dual personalities.
+Promoters capitalised on his credentials as an international rugby player and Sandy was matched against the top men from the very beginning.
+He simultaneously began a two and a half year stint as an unbeaten masked man, making him a busy worker with dual personalities.

 The Black Angel was one of the earliest masked men and a name that has recurred over the years, but never as a career defining masked man.
 The closest we came to that was in the years immediately following the Second World War.
 In fact the Black Angel name appeared on the posters during the final months of the Second World War as we find him at Folkestone in January, 1945.
 On that occasion he was declared victor of course, knocking out Cocky Chick Knight.

-For almsot three years the Black Angel continued his winning ways, mostly working for Morrell & Beresford, mostly in northern England and mostly in Newcastle – at least thirty -eight times in 28 months, including a draw and a No Contest against Bert Assirati. .
+For almost three years the Black Angel continued his winning ways, mostly working for Morrell & Beresford, mostly in northern England and mostly in Newcastle – at least thirty-eight times in 28 months.
 Opponents included Assirati, Dave Armstrong, Bill Garnon, George Gregory and Francis St Clair Gregory; no shirking away from the top heavyweights.

 Although other Black Angels popped up from time to time this 1940s Sandy Orford run was the only one of any significance.
 A Black Angel appeared on Joint Promotion bills for a few months in 1960 and again in 1972 and there have been quite a few ad hoc ones on independent bills over the years.
 Nagasaki's Number1Fan commented that other 1970s Black Angels included Steve Clements (1972), Rex Lane (1989) and later Ian McGregor.